 with the cases of headlight reflection.
 By taking the

-advantage of the intensity differences between headlights and their reflections, we can easily detect and
+advantage of the intensity differences between headlights and their reflections, we can

 segment them.
 We notice the fact that on wet road

 We simply remove reflections by rejecting the lower